Skip to content

 Before applying an optimization, you can review its built-in safety rating.
 The tool classifies changes into three levels: Safe, Caution, and Risky, allowing you to implement changes with confidence based on how they interact with Windows services.

-To apply an optimization, simply locate the card for the tweak you wish to perform and click the toggle switch in the bottom-right corner.
+To apply an optimization, locate the card for the tweak you want and click the toggle switch in the bottom-right corner.
 A progress dialog will appear, showing the progress of the optimization.
 Once the optimization is applied, the switch will turn yellow to indicate the change.

 Some optimizations require an internet connection